-Kardashian Caught Lamar Doing Coke And Cheating— Odom Blames His ‘Genitalia’ For Marriage With Khloe Failing
+Kardashian Caught Lamar Doing Coke And Cheating — Odom Blames His Genitalia For Marriage With Khloe Failing

 Lamar Odom admitted that Khloe Kardashian caught him doing cocaine and cheating on her.
-He blamed his “d**k” and his drug “habit” for failed marriage.
+He blamed his “d**k” and his drug “habit” for their failed marriage.

 A coke and a cheating problem